Presidential Records (44 U.S.C. Chapter 22)

 (2) The Archivist shall deposit all such Presidential records in a Presidential archival depository or another archival facility operated by the United States.
 The Archivist is authorized to designate, after consultation with the former President, a director at each depository or facility, who shall be responsible for the care and preservation of such records.

-(3) The Archivist is authorized to dispose of such Presidential records which he has appraised and determined to have insufficient administrative, historical, informational, or evidentiary value to warrant their continued preservation.
+(4) The Archivist is authorized to dispose of such Presidential records which the Archivist has appraised and determined to have insufficient administrative, historical, informational, or evidentiary value to warrant their continued preservation.
 Notice of such disposal shall be published in the Federal Register at least 60 days in advance of the proposed disposal date.
 Publication of such notice shall constitute a final agency action for purposes of review under chapter 7 of title 5, United States Code.

 (1)(A) specifically authorized under criteria established by an Executive order to be kept secret in the interest of national defense or foreign policy and